-For assistance in completing the application process, contact an admissions counselor at 800-922-3040.
+For assistance in completing the application process, contact an admissions counselor.

-- 2. Write a 1-to-3-page essay regarding your Christian experience, answering the questions asked in the "Christian Testimony" section of the application.
+- 2. Write a 2-to-3-page essay regarding your Christian experience, answering the questions asked in the "spiritual journey" section of the application.
 The essay must be typed and demonstrate good writing skills. - 3.
-Carefully read the "Statement of Faith" and sign it only if you can do so without any mental reservation. - 4.
-Complete the "Application for Major" form. - 5.
+Carefully read the "statement of faith" and sign it only if you can do so without any mental reservation. - 4.
+Complete the "application for major" form. - 5.
 Transmit (or mail) the application, along with the nonrefundable \$35 application processing fee (payable by check, money order or credit card). - 6.
-Complete the top portion of each of the three reference forms and the church endorsement.
-Print your name clearly and mark whether you intend the reference to be pastoral, professional/academic, or personal (one of each type is expected for every applicant).
-Deliver or send each document to an appropriate person to complete and return to the Office of Admissions. - 7.
-If married or engaged to be married before beginning classes at Denver Seminary, your spouse (or soon-to-be-spouse) must respond to the questions on the spouse statement and return it to the Office of Admissions. - 8.
-If divorced or currently separated, please submit an additional one-to-two page narrative explaining the circumstances leading to and surrounding the divorce or separation as well as your recovery from it.
-Include all relevant dates and information that give an accurate picture of your growth through the experience. - 9.
+Complete the top portion of each of the reference forms and the church endorsement.
+Print your name clearly and mark whether you intend the reference to be pastoral, professional/academic, or personal (one reference must be from a pastor).
+Deliver or send each document to an appropriate person to complete and return to the Office of Admissions.

+- 7. If married or engaged to be married before beginning classes at Denver Seminary, your spouse (or fiancé) must respond to the questions on the spouse statement and return it to the Admissions Office. - 8.
 Request official transcripts from every college, university or seminary at which you have attempted more than 12 hours of course work or from which you would like consideration of transfer credit toward your program at Denver Seminary.
-The transcripts must be received at Denver Seminary in a sealed, official envelope from each institution. - 10.
-Applicants whose first/native language is not English are required to complete either the Test of English as a Foreign Language (TOEFL) or the Graduate Record Exam (GRE).
-A cumulative score of 575 (paper) 233 (computer) or 90 (internet) on the TOEFL or a GRE score with a minimum of 400 verbal and 4.0 analytical writing is required.
-The quantitative section of the GRE is not required.

-11. An applicant who is not a U.S. citizen must complete an additional section at the end of the application.
+The transcripts must be received by Denver Seminary in a sealed, official envelope from each institution. - 9.
+Applicants whose first/native language is not English are required to complete the Test of English as a Foreign Language (TOEFL).
+A cumulative score of 575 (paper) 233 (computer) or 90 (internet) on the TOEFL is required. - 10.
+An applicant who is not a U.S. citizen must complete an additional section at the end of the application.